“And He is the head of the body, the church, who is the beginning, the firstborn from the dead, that in all things He may have the preeminence.”

 “the firstborn from the dead”

 “Firstborn” indicates that he rose never to die again.
-All those who trust his cross to pay for their sin will rise never to die again (I Cor.
+All those who trust his cross to pay for their sin will rise never die again (1 Cor.
 15:20).
 “Firstborn” may allude to the double portion of the Old Testament.
 The firstborn male received a double portion because he fell heir to the leadership of his family.
-By the resurrection Jesus Christ became the first to rise from the dead.
-Leadership of the church fell to him.
+By the resurrection, Jesus Christ became the first to rise from the dead.
+The leadership of the church fell to him.
 He has the sovereign right to rule the church.
 He will guarantee that the rule will continue to exist (Matt.
 16:18).

-The principle we miss in life is focus on Jesus Christ rather than ourselves.
-God has a purpose for us.
-This purpose includes the above principle.
-Some people are very subjective and cannot look at life objectively at all.
-Consequently, they feel sorry for themselves.
+The principle we miss in life is to focus on Jesus Christ rather than ourselves.
+God has a purpose for us, and this purpose includes the above principle.
+Some people are very subjective and cannot look at life objectively, and consequently, they feel sorry for themselves.

-Then there are people who are always upset with people.
-Do people upset you?
+Then some people are always upset with people.
+Do others upset you?
 Here is an acid test.
-How do you handle traffic?
+How do you handle heavy traffic?
 Are you a wonderful person except when you get into an automobile?
 Do you have a dual personality when you drive?
 Why are we this way?
 Because we have our eyes on people, not Jesus Christ.
-The world is filled with terrible drivers.
-Why should we revolve our orientation to live around them?
+There are many with terrible drivers out there.
+Why should we revolve our orientation to living around them?

-Some people think that having a great deal of money, or even a moderate amount of money will give them happiness.
-This is a standard of the world.
-As a Christian we can never be happy with money.
+Some people think that having a great deal of money, or even a moderate amount of money, will give them happiness.
+Acquisition of money is a standard of the world.
+As a Christian, we can never be happy with simply having money.
 As a matter of fact, we cannot be happy without money.
-Money simply is not an issue in the orientation of a Christian!
-Can you be happy with or without money?
+Money is not an issue in the orientation of a Christian!
+Can you be satisfied with or without money?
 Business success can never make us happy.
 Whether we are successful or not has no bearing on our orientation to life.
 We can never achieve happiness through human standards.
-Orientation to life comes through focus on Jesus Christ and how it relates to us.
+Orientation to life comes through a focus on Jesus Christ and how it relates to us.
 It never depends on any human factor in life.

 There is always something “just around the corner.”
 “Something will make me happy.”
-Many people will say, “If the republicans are elected, I will be happy.”
-Sure, you will be happy, for about five hours!
-It makes no difference who runs the country; our orientation to life depends on our focus upon Christ.
-Our orientation to life depends entirely on our relationship to the Lord.
+Many people will say, “If the Republicans are elected, I will be happy.”
+Sure, you will be happy for about five hours!
+It makes no difference who runs the country; our life orientation depends on our focus upon Christ.
+Our direction in life depends entirely on our relationship with the Lord.

 Some look to marriage as a panacea.
-Marriage brings a whole new set of problems and does not solve anything.
+Marriage brings a whole new set of problems and cannot resolve issues of the person.
 Most people who believe this will not release this idea until they get married!
 Marriage cannot solve everything.
-Do not misunderstand me, marriage can be a blissful experience but the bliss is not based on marriage itself.
+Please understand; marriage can be a blissful experience, but we cannot build our person on marriage itself.

-Some look to retirement.
-Once they get to retirement they become bitter about life.
-They begin to doubt whether there is a God in heaven yet it is simply self pity carried to the place of being mentally ill by disorientation to life.
+Some look to retirement, but once they get to retirement, they become bitter about life.
+They begin to doubt whether there is a God in heaven, yet it is simply self-pity carried to the place of being mentally ill by disorientation to life.